White-naped crane at Smithsonian’s Va. site dies, leaving behind special bond with keeper - WTOP News

 The Smithsonian Institution announced Wednesday that a white-naped crane, native to Mongolia, Siberia, Korea, Japan and China, died Jan.
 2 at the Smithsonian’s National Zoo and Conservation Biology Institute campus in Front Royal, Virginia.

-The crane, named Walnut, lived to the astonishing age of 42, considering that most white-naped cranes in captivity live to about 15.
-But Walnut had a lot to live for — the pleasing and pastoral life of the conservation center in the shadow of the Blue Ridge Mountains and apparently a guy she loved — her keeper Chris Crowe.
+The crane, named Walnut, lived to the astonishing age of 42.
+Most white-naped cranes in captivity live to about 15.
+But Walnut had a lot to live for — the pleasing and pastoral life of the conservation center in the shadow of the Blue Ridge Mountains and apparently, a guy she loved — her keeper Chris Crowe.

 Enter Chris Crowe.